Getting your Trinity Audio player ready... |

 RC and CR on the GMAT vs. GRE: Similar But Not the Same

 The main similarities between the GRE and GMAT Verbal are Reading Comprehension (RC) and Critical Reasoning (CR).
-For RC, both tests present passages of varying lengths accompanied by a series of questions about each passage.
-For CR, both tests present very short, 1-paragraph passages that present an argument that you must evaluate in some way.
+For RC, both exams present passages of varying lengths, accompanied by a series of questions about each passage.
+For CR, both exams present very short, one-paragraph passages that present an argument that you must evaluate in some way.

 On both tests, there is also a lot of overlap in the topics of passages, the question types, and the skills needed to perform well.
 However, there are a couple of differences that may make the GRE seem easier in these areas.